wanx-troopers/wanx-troopers.github.io/storymem-holocine.md

 ## 2025.12.26

+I2V LoRA

-> T2V is just normal T2V; `WanVideoAddStoryMemLatents` is used for the extensions
+> `WanVideoAddStoryMemLatents` is used for the extensions

 > And yeah that's basically the only new thing for it: 3 more reference images;
 > Or max 3, that's also hard coded max in their code;